Before you decide to sell your home in Northern Virginia, understand your seller’s closing cost to find out the true cost of the selling process.

-1. Sellers just starting the home selling process looking for accurate reliable information about the fees associated with selling a property in Northern Virginia.
+- Sellers just starting the home selling process are looking for accurate, reliable information about the fees associated with selling a property in Northern Virginia.

-2. Sellers in the middle of a transaction that realized their agent never provided them with a Seller’s Net Sheet, explained the Closing Cost, or simply stated how much it would cost to sell your home.
+- Sellers in the middle of a transaction who realized their agent never provided them with a Seller’s Net Sheet, explained the Closing Cost or simply stated how much it would cost to sell their home.

 No matter what’s your reason for visiting this page, you’ve come to the right place.